 How Many Americans Have A Passport?

 How many Americans have a passport?
-This was the question I once received from a British friend had asked me a few years ago, probably based upon the assumption that much of the world has about Americans, which is that the majority of Americans do not have passports, and therefore cannot travel outside its borders.
-I had no idea as to the answer, so I decided to do a little research, and the numbers are somewhat surprising.
+This was a question a British friend had asked me a few years ago, probably based upon the assumption that much of the world has about Americans, which is that the majority of Americans do not have passports.
+I had no idea what the answer was, so I decided to do a little research, and the answer is somewhat surprising.

-The quick answer is that yes, sadly enough, most Americans do not have a passport.
-The number of Americans who have a valid passport, according to the most recent statistics issued by the State Department in January of 2013, is about 39% of the population.
-(This excludes passport cards that only allow sea and overland entry to the U.S. from Canada, Mexico, and parts of the Caribbean, but not the rest of the world.
+The quick answer is that yes, the majority of Americans do not have a passport.
+The percentage of Americans who have a valid passport, according to the most recent statistics as tabulated by the State Department, is about 46%.
+This number excludes passport cards, which are identification cards that only allow sea and overland entry to the U.S. from Canada, Mexico and certain parts of the Caribbean, but not the rest of the world.

 Which States Have the Highest Percentage of Passports?

 Here comes the fun part.
-I decided to then plug all the data in and see which states have the highest and lowest percentage of the population with valid passports (this data may be viewed here).
-As can be viewed in the top graphic (red being the lowest, blue and grey being the highest), those states with the lowest percentages are clustered in the South, Midwest, Upper Midwest, and the Great Plains States.
-Perhaps not surprisingly, those states with the highest percentages tended to be on the border of Canada and Mexico, as well as those states with higher urban populations, had the highest.
+I decided to take this data and see which U.S. states have the highest and lowest percentage of their population with valid passports.
+As can be viewed in the top graphic, those states with the lowest percentages are clustered in the South, Midwest, Upper Midwest, and the Great Plains States.
+Perhaps not surprisingly, those states with the highest percentages tended to be on the border of Canada and Mexico, along both coasts, and those states with higher urban populations.

-In fact, a look at the top 18 states with the highest percentage of passport holders (states where at least 45% of the population has passports), all of them voted for Obama in 2012 (the exception being Alaska).
-Alternately, the bottom 11 states in terms of passport ownership all went for Trump.
+In fact, the top 19 states with the highest percentage of passport holders (states where at least 44% of the population has passports) were all states that voted for Clinton (Alaska was the sole exception).
+Alternatively, the bottom 11 states in terms of passport ownership all went for Trump.

-Of the bottom 25 states with the lowest percentage of passport holders, only 7 of those states went for Obama (28%).
-Of the top 25 states, only 6 voted for Romney (24%).
+Of the bottom half of states with the lowest percentage of passport holders, only 1 of those states went for Clinton (New Mexico).
+Of the top 25 states, only 6 voted for Trump (24%).

 No doubt Americans just don’t have the history and drive that, say, the British have for international travel.
-Simon Winchester in the 2009 edition of The Best American Travel Writing, noted travel writer Simon Winchester had this to say on that subject:
+In the 2009 edition of The Best American Travel Writing, noted travel writer Simon Winchester had this to say on the subject:

 There was essentially no empire (the Philippines, Puerto Rico, and a scattering of Pacific islands excepted), and hence little by way of imperial legacy.
 The country is formidably isolated by thousands of miles of ocean from almost anywhere truly foreign, and getting abroad is very much more costly.
 Americans seldom went to seek their fortunes overseas, as British so often did . . . [and there] is little tradition of American exploration (aside from exploration-as-entertainment put on for the benefit of a number of some rather dubious but fashionable clubs and societies).